deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

-# People / Team Management / Culture
+# People / Team Management

 I am available anytime, I can mentor, Any help you need you can always come to me. -- Deepak